Robert Richardson (sitting volleyball)

 Robert Richardson (born 17 May 1982) is a British male Paralympic sitting volleyball player, playing as a setter.

-He is the captain of the Great Britain men's national sitting volleyball team.
+He has been the captain of the Great Britain men's national sitting volleyball team since 2009.

 He competed at the 2012 Summer Paralympics finishing 8th.

-On club level he played for Surrey Gators in 2012.
+He is currently the record cap holder for the Great Britain team, competing over 100 times for Great Britain in Sitting Volleyball.

+Nationally, Robert has won the National Championship 7 times.